EUDAT-GEF/GEF/README.md

 3. Inspect the console or the output volume and download the results if the job completed the computation successfully.

 The GEF does not yet allow chaining of individual jobs.
 Later GEF versions aim to support mounting an output volume of one job to be the input volume of another to orchestrate a sequence of computation jobs.

+## Release Notes<a name="release_notes"></a>

+### Release Notes for the Second Beta Version (February 2018):

+- Multiple inputs and outputs for the GEF jobs (service metadata format has been changed, now inputs have types: string or URL)
+- ReadMe was extended: API calls examples with curl command.
+Descriptions for the new endpoints were added
+- The second directive engine support
+- Async service building.
+Now the system does not time out if the image building process takes too much time
+- UI improvements: jobs table sorting bug fix, fewer warnings in the debugging console, minor bug fixes